Ong-Bak: Plot

-After the statues are recovered by local police, Komtuan sends his thugs to kidnap Muay Lek and tells Humlae to ask Ting to fight his bodyguard Saming near the Thai-Burmese border in exchange for Muay Lek and the Ong-Bak head.
+After the statues are recovered by police, Komtuan sends his thugs to kidnap Muay Lek and tells Humlae to ask Ting to fight his bodyguard Saming near the Thai-Burmese border in exchange for Muay Lek and the Ong-Bak head.
 Ting is forced to throw the match against the drug-enhanced Saming, and Humlae throws in the towel.
-After the fight, Komtuan reneges on his promise to release Muay Lek and return the head, and he orders his henchmen to kill the trio.
+After the fight, Komtuan reneges on his promise to release Muay Lek and return the head, where he orders his henchmen to kill the trio.
 Ting and Humlae subdue the thugs and head to a mountain cave, where Komtuan's men are cutting a giant Buddha statue.

-Ting defeats the remaining thugs and Saming, but is shot by Komtuan.
-Before the crime lord attempts to destroy the Ong-Bak head with a sledgehammer, Humlae jumps to protect it, taking the brunt of the hammer blows.
+Ting defeats the remaining thugs and Saming but is shot by Komtuan, who attempts to destroy the Ong-Bak head with a sledgehammer.
+Humlae protects it with his body, taking the brunt of the hammer blows.
 The giant Buddha statue head suddenly falls, crushing Komtuan to death and critically injuring Humlae.
-Humlae gives Ting the Ong-Bak head, and with his dying breath, asks him to look after Muay Lek and make sure she graduates from college.

-The head of Ong-Bak is restored in Ban Nong Pradu.
-Humlae's ashes, carried by an ordained monk, arrives into the village in a procession on an elephant's back while the villagers and Muay Lek celebrate the return of Ong Bak's head.
+With his dying breath, Humlae gives the Ong-Bak head to Ting and asks him to look after Muay Lek.
+The head is returned to Ban Nong Pradu.
+Humlae's ashes, carried by an ordained monk, is brought to the village in a procession on an elephant's back while the villagers, Ting and Muay Lek celebrate the return of Ong Bak's head.